1,000+ Opportunities

 DARPA is focusing its investments on a third wave of AI that brings forth machines that understand and reason in context.
 Information Innovation Office This program is now complete This content is available for reference purposes.
 This page is no longer maintained.

-Based on current listing details, eligibility includes: Researchers from the commercial sector, academia, and government, depending on the specific AIE opportunity.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Researchers from the commercial sector, academia, and government, depending on the specific AIE opportunity.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program